webrot9/control_simulators/README.md

 cmake ..
 make -j8
 ```
-If your machine is RAM limited, you should make with a lower `-j` value as there is Boost usage to create the Python bindings.
+If your machine is RAM limited, you should make with a lower `-j` value as there is template compilation due to Boost iin creating the Python bindings.

 ## Example usage
-One can use this library for the C++ API or the Python API.
+One can use this library with the C++ API or the Python API.

 ### Python API
 Here's an example usage of the Python API.
 We first go to the `build/lib` directory